 What is a MIM?

-According to the 2016 GMAC Survey, the number of students applying for Masters in Management has increased by over 50%.
+According to the 2020 GMAC Survey, nearly 80% of Masters in Management programmes report growth in applications.
 With their growing popularity, MIM degrees are becoming a considerable business study alternative to the long-established and highly sought-after Masters of Business Administration (MBAs).

 However, the MiMs and MBA degrees don’t necessarily compete.
 In fact, we could regard them as complementary, since they cover different market segments of students and have different goals and contents.